-5.10 Greenfylde School and also the former Grammar School are important historic buildings.
+5.10 Herne View School (formerly Greenfylde School) and also the former Grammar School are important historic buildings.
 They also form an important part of the social heritage of the town.
 Outside the conservation area, to the south, the architecture is of medium to extremely low quality in places.
-However there are some attractive groups of terraced housing and older buildings inter-dispersed.
+However there are some attractive groups of terraced housing and older buildings interspersed.